devJSQ/shopping-cart-project/README.md

 ## Problem

-The online shopping cart system allows users to browse and purchase products from an online store. we need a simple system to manage adding items to the cart, removing, displaying, and calculating the total price.
+Create a shopping cart system that allows users to browse and purchase products from an online store. we need a simple system to manage adding items to the cart, removing, displaying, and calculating the total price.

 ## Implementation

 1. Create the `Product` class.
-   * Create a private variable `productName` and `productPrice`.
+   * Create a private variable `name` and `price`.
-   * Implement a constructor to initialize `productName` and `productPrice`.
+   * Implement a constructor to initialize `name` and `price`.
    * Add getter methods to retrieve the name and price of a product.

 2. Create the `Node` class.
    * Create a private variable for the product and a reference to the next node.
-   * Implement a constructor to initialize the product and set the next node to None.
+   * Implement a constructor to initialize the product and set the next node to null.

 3. Create the `ShoppingCart` class.
-   * Create a private variable to store the reference to the head node of the linked list (ex: head).
+   * Create a private variable to store the reference to the head node of the linked list (ex. head).
-   * Implement a constructor to initialize the head node as None.
+   * Implement a constructor to initialize the head node to null.
    * Implement methods to add, remove, display, and calculate the total price:
-     * addProduct(): Creates a new node with the given `Product` object and inserts it at the end of the linked list.
+     * `addProduct()`: Creates a new node with the given `Product` object and inserts it at the end of the linked list.
-     * removeProduct(): Removes the node containing the given `Product` object from the linked list if it exists.
+     * `removeProduct()`: Removes the node containing the given `Product` object from the linked list if it exists.
-     * displayProducts(): Iterates over the linked list and prints the name and price of each product.
-If the cart is empty (head is None), display a message indicating that it is empty.
+     * `displayProducts()`: Iterates over the linked list and prints the name and price of each product.
+If the cart is empty (head is null), display a message indicating that it is empty.
-     * calculateTotalPrice(): Traversing the linked list, sums up the prices of the products, and returns the total price.
+     * `calculateTotalPrice()`: Traversing the linked list, sums up the prices of the products, and returns the total price.

   4. Test the functionality.